Michael Reitz: Career

 And Hair Stylists Guild Award for his work in Alias.
+Reitz has worked with Alias star Jennifer Garner on several other productions, including the superhero film Elektra directed by Rob Bowman.

-More recently Reitz has worked with Jennifer Love Hewitt on the CBS show Ghost Whisperer for the last three years.
+Reitz worked with Jennifer Love Hewitt on the CBS show Ghost Whisperer from 2005-2010.

 Other notable celebrity clients have included Claudia Schiffer, John Travolta, Robert Downey Jr., Catherine Zeta-Jones, Sarah Winter and Kylie Minogue.

 In the media

 Reitz's work has appeared on several magazine features, including: